 As the week progressed and friendships formed, the experience became even richer.
 From baking Incan bread with a new friend, counting to 20 in Māori, to community service at the retirement home, there was real life happening both within and beyond the school walls.

-Because the classes are multi-age and the adults meet each child where they are individually, each classroom is a tight community.
+Because the classes are multi-age and the adults meet each child as individuals, each classroom is a tight community.
 These class communities only get stronger when they join with other classes and community organizations.

 - Kids were cooking, eating, sweeping, cleaning, gardening, and managing businesses.